mathieux51/reply-demo/README.md

 # Introduction

 For this demo, I tried as much as possible to answer each question.
 My implementation is neither done nor production ready.
-For each task, I tried to express my thoughts and how I would solve the problem.
+For each task, I tried to express my thoughts and how I would solve the problem if I was facing it in a work situation.

 # Task 1: database schema design

-To design to the database I used StarUML.
+To design to the database I used [StarUML](http://staruml.io/).
 The file is [here](https://raw.githubusercontent.com/mathieux51/reply-demo/master/docs/database-schema-design.mdj).
 I created a screenshot of what I did:

 <img src='https://github.com/mathieux51/reply-demo/raw/master/docs/task1.png' width='300'/>